DataDog/documentation/content/en/real_user_monitoring/browser/setup/server.md

 ### Download the appropriate `.tgz` file

 1. Use the `.tgz` file corresponding to your version of nginx.
-You can find all the relevant `.tgz` files listed by nginx version under [References](#references).
+You can find all the relevant `.tgz` files listed by nginx version under [Reference](#reference).
 2. Extract the tarball to extract teh `ngx_http_datadog_module.so` file.
 Move it to a location that nginx has access to (referenced as `<RUM_MODULE_PATH>` in the steps below).

 ### Update Nginx configuration